statisticsnorway/ssb-component-library/src/components/Dropdown/README.md

   to sense visibility of options.

   Workaround: We always scroll to an option currently navigated to using the arrow keys.

+- We notice that when using keyboard or mouse exclusively of each other navigation works fine, but not together (for example, mouse selection along with keyboard up/down navigation).

 ### Usage